Alice! Health Promotion Directory

 Originally from Maryland, Padma has lived throughout the East Coast.
 In her free time, she enjoys spending time with her family and friends, staying active, traveling, and exploring all the great food New York City has to offer.

 • Nicole joined the Alice!
 Health Promotion team in September 2020 as the Manager of Operations.
-In her role, she supports the operational, communication, recruitment, and administrative needs of the Alice! team.
-This includes collaborating with her team to increase efficiencies, streamline processes, and build communication pathways both within Alice! and across units of Columbia Health towards our vision of integration.
+In her role, she leads the operational, communications, recruitment, and administrative needs of the Alice! department.
+This includes collaborating with cross-functional teams to increase efficiencies, streamline processes, and build communication pathways both within Alice! and across Columbia Health towards our vision of integration.

-Prior to joining the team at Columbia, she was the Program Coordinator for the College of Arts & Sciences Career Development Office at Cornell University.
+Prior to joining Columbia, she was the Program Coordinator for the Arts & Sciences Career Development Office at Cornell University.
 There she focused on marketing, communications, operations, and supporting student career needs.
-At Cornell, she was also a facilitator for the Enhanced Assess Acknowledge Act program, a sexual assault resistance program for first-year college women.
-Her health promotion work has focused mainly on sexual violence prevention and hazing prevention.
+At Cornell, she was also a facilitator with the Skorton Center supporting sexual violence prevention initiatives.
+While in graduate school, she focused on sexual violence prevention and hazing prevention.

-Originally from central Alabama, Nicole has made her way up the east coast—previously living in Charlottesville, VA and Ithaca, NY—now enjoys living the city life in Williamsburg, Brooklyn with her husband (her high school sweetheart!).
-In her free time, she enjoys rock climbing and yoga; creating art, especially photography and drawing; and exploring the sights, sounds, and tastes of the city.
+Originally from central Alabama, Nicole has made her way up the east coast (previously living in Charlottesville, VA and Ithaca, NY) and now enjoys living the city life in Williamsburg, Brooklyn.
+In her free time, she enjoys rock climbing and yoga; creating, especially photography and short form digital media; and exploring the sights, sounds, and tastes of the city.

 • James (Lee) Daniel joined the Alice!
-Health Promotion team in November 2022 as the Resource Specialist.
-In this new role, Lee works to connect students to both on- and off-campus resources.
+Health Promotion team in November 2022.
+As the Health Promotion Specialist for Resource Navigation & Wayfinding, Lee works to connect students to both on- and off-campus resources.
 His work focuses on developing strategic partnerships across the University to streamline referral pipelines and cultivate a community that empowers students to care for their health & well-being.

 Lee grew up in North Carolina before moving to New York in summer 2021.
 Outside of work, Lee loves reading, cooking and baking, puzzles, and exploring the city to find hidden green spaces!